-This is the intuition behind gradient descent algorithm.
+This is the intuition behind the gradient descent algorithm.

 In this article, I’ve used a simple function with one parameter.
 But to feel the real advantage of gradient descent, we need to work with multiple parameterized function.
 In the next article, I’ll show how can we use gradient descent to minimize the error of Linear Regression.
 There we’ll work with multiple parameters.

-Till then practice what you’ve learnt from this article. 😀
+Till then practice what you’ve learned from this article. 😀